polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/weight.md

 simple terms, through transaction fees.
 The fee implications of the weight system are covered in the [Transaction Fees document](../runtime/fees).

-Substrate defines one unit of weight as one picosecond of execution time on fixed reference hardware (Intel Core i7-7700K CPU with 64GB of RAM and an NVMe SSD).
+Substrate defines one unit of weight as one picosecond of execution time, that is **10<sup>12</sup>
+weight = 1 second**, or 1,000 weight = 1 nanosecond, on fixed reference hardware (Intel Core
+i7-7700K CPU with 64GB of RAM and an NVMe SSD).

 Benchmarking on reference hardware makes weights comparable across runtimes, which allows composability of software components from different sources.
 In order to tune a runtime for different validator hardware assumptions, you can set a different maximum block weight.
 For example, in order to allow validators to participate that are